SalishSeaCast/docs/tidalcurrents/tidal_current_comparison.rst

 * The figure shows that the depth averaged observational and model output values agree quite well.
 * The model output's semi-minor axis is larger than the observations, this informs us that the model flow is too circular.
 * Also the Salish Sea model output is angled slightly more to the West.
 This may be due to too much mixing or the Fraser River outflow.

-*Scale = 50
+* Scale = 50

-.. _node_comparison:
+.. _M2_node_comparison:

 .. figure:: depavnodecomp.png

 * Here we are plotting individual parameters to be able to see what aspects are well represented with the model.